-Therefore, the purpose of the present study is to analyze the overall performance of highway viaducts with different radii of curvature.
-The effect of curvature on deck unseating damage is analyzed.
+Therefore, the purpose of the present study is to analyze the overall performance of seismically isolated highway viaducts with different radii of curvature.
+The effect of curvature on deck unseating damage and tangential joint residual damage is analyzed.
 In addition, a comparison between restrained and unrestrained highway bridges is presented.
 The study combines the use of non-linear dynamic analysis with a three-dimensional bridge model to accurately evaluate the seismic demands on four radii of curvature in the event of severe earthquakes.